 Reproductive Health and Immigration

-The goal of this program is to address harsh anti-immigration policies and the many challenges that documented & undocumented immigrant women often face accessing reproductive health care services which can lead to significant health disparities and adverse health outcomes.
+The goal of this program is to address harsh anti-immigration policies and the many challenges that documented and undocumented immigrant women often face accessing reproductive health care services which can lead to significant health disparities and adverse health outcomes.